Polifemo (opera): Revivals

 Possibly due to the inclusion of the aria Alto Giove in the 1994 film Farinelli there has been renewed interest in Polifemo.
 Various arias have been recorded by Vivica Genaux, Philippe Jaroussky, Cecilia Bartoli, Franco Fagioli, and Simone Kermes.

 Parnassus Arts Productions staged the opera at Theater an der Wien in 2013.
 A semi-staged production was presented at the Salzburg Festival in 2019.

+The Opéra National du Rhin produced the first performance of this opera in France in February 2024 in Strasbourg and Mulhouse.
+Emmanuelle Haïm directed the music with the orchestra she founded, Le Concert d'Astrée.
+Franco Fagioli, Paul Antoine Benos Djian and Madison Nonoa interpreted the main roles.

+The American premiere of Polifemo, was presented by Opera Neo in San Diego, CA. The production took place at UC San Diego Park and Market on July 19 & 20, 2024, and it was directed by Daria Zholnerova and conducted by Peter Kozma.

+In December 2024 the Royal Opera of Versailles staged a version of the opera.